cbuescher/elasticsearch/README.md

 6. `sudo -iu jenkins`
 7. Run `./test_nightly.sh`

-Results will be sent to the Elastic Cloud cluster `night-rally-tests` (details in LastPass).

 To iterate on changes, always remember to re-run `./update_jenkins_night_rally.sh` as user `vagrant`, before re-running tests.

+The Vagrant workflow retrieves credentials to the metrics store via Vault so ensure that it is [properly setup](https://github.com/elastic/infra/blob/master/docs/vault.md#github-auth).
+By default results will be sent to the Elastic Cloud cluster `night-rally-tests` (details in LastPass).
+In order to write to a different metrics store, you need to:

+1. Add credentials to Vault:

+    1.1 Create a file containing the cluster properties, e.g. in `~/cluster-creds.json`:

+    ```
+    {
+    "es_host": "cloud-host-name.eu-central-1.aws.cloud.es.io",
+    "es_password": "PASSWORD",
+    "es_username": "USERNAME",
+    "es_port": "9243",
+    "cloud_id": "CLOUD_ID_FROM_UI_AT_CLOUD_ELASTIC_CO",
+    "es_secure": "true"
+    }
+    ```
+    1.2 Add the key-value pairs to Vault.
+Please use `/secret/rally/cloud` as path prefix:

+    ```
+    vault write /secret/rally/cloud/your-metrics-cluster-name @cluster-creds.json
+    ```
+    1.3 Check that the data are present

+    ```
+    vault read /secret/rally/cloud/your-metrics-cluster-name
+    ```

+    1.4 Delete the cluster properties file

+    ```
+    rm ~/cluster-creds.json
+    ```

+2. `export VAULT_NIGHT_RALLY_METRICS_STORE_CREDENTIAL_PATH=/secret/rally/cloud/your-metrics-cluster-name`

+Afterwards you can start the Vagrant boxes.

 ##### Testing fixtures